 - A user accessing gated content is more likely to become a repeat customer or client.
 In this way, a paywall is a means of lead generation.

-- It generates income.
+- A paywall generates income.

 In a world full of free information, why do people feel that it’s worth paying for news?
 The main reason is reputation.
-Newspapers such as the New York Times are established and trusted.
+Newspapers like the New York Times are established and trusted.
 These are monetizable assets.
 When there are so many “alternative truths” out there, it’s invaluable to have access to what you can confidently hold to be the actual truth.

 If you can’t bring that brand recognition and value to the table, you’ll need to think of another reason why people will pay for your content.
 One of the best is content uniqueness.
 Another is good, old-fashioned quality.
 After all, content matters.